UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-079.md

 These transformations ensure consistency between different temporal perspectives.

-For a temporal frame transformation to be coherence-preserving, it must satisfy:
+For a [[uor-c-079|temporal frame transformation]] to be coherence-preserving, it must satisfy:

 C(φ_1(t_1), φ_2(Λ_12(t_1, φ))) ≥ C_min